Your itinerary for an amazing day in Cork.

 St Patrick’s Street is where you want to go for your shopping.
 It has all the big brands, including a Brown Thomas!
 It’s where I discovered my new favourite (though not Irish) shop, Sostrene Grene.
 Part homeware, part DIY, this shop was so much fun to browse.
 Having looked at their website I now know they have at least 200 stores across Europe, not sure how I missed that one..

-How to get there from Dublin: the bus
+How to get to Cork from Dublin: the bus

 I know, I know, the train is so much more comfortable.
 The thing is, it’s a 3 hour bus ride and a 2.5 hour train.
 You may find it easier to walk around in the train, but how often do you really get up?
 Unless you buy your tickets well in advance, the train is twice as expensive as the bus.
 And, for anyone not from a country as small as Ireland, 3 hours on a bus is like going to your Aunt’s house for Thanksgiving dinner.
 We used gobus.ie, bought our tickets a few days before for a total of 23 EUR return, and giggled all the way to Cork.